lucas-martinic/Unity-MetaXR-AI-ZeroShot/README.md

    - `Assets/XR-AI-ZeroShot/Scenes/XR-AI-ZeroShot.unity`.

 4) Assign the Controller fields:
-   - Select the `GroundingDinoController` or `Florence2Controller` in the scene hierarchy.
+   - Select the `GroundingDinoController` or [Deprecated] `Florence2Controller` in the scene hierarchy.
    - `Api Configuration`: assign the ScriptableObject you created.
    - Optional
      - `Anchor Mode`: BoundingBox2D, SpatialAnchor3D, or Both.